Historical Artist Jerry Crandall (1935 – 2022)

 “Born in La Junta Colorado, near historic Bent’s Fort, and with my father’s love of the old west, it was natural for me to fall in love with history.
 Instead of doing my homework, I would read firsthand accounts and diaries by Kit Carson and other leading period figures.
 Thus the foundation for my love the old west was established.
 By constantly studying and researching pre 1900 western personalities and events I am constantly formulating paintings that not only tell stories, but capture the essence of leading historical personalities.
 A current commission includes numerous portraits of leading Native Americans who participated in the Battle of the Little Big Horn.
 I honestly enjoy bringing the historical old west to life through my artwork.”

-Also featured in Western Art Collector, March 2015, April 2015, August 2015 Montana Issue and Art of the West Guidebook of Art.
+Also featured in Western Art Collector, Montana Issue, Portfolio magazine, Lifestyles of Montana and Art of the West Guidebook of Art.